DGBA(LOCAL) - PERSONNEL-MANAGEMENT RELATIONS: EMPLOYEE COMPLAINTS/GRIEVANCES

 Employee complaints shall be filed in accordance with this policy, except as required by the policies listed below.
 Some of these policies require appeals to be submitted in accordance with DGBA after the relevant complaint process:

-- Complaints regarding alleged discrimination, including violations of Title IX (gender) or Section 504 (disability), shall be submitted in accordance with DAA.
+- Complaints alleging discrimination, including violations of Title IX (gender), Title VII (sex, race, color, religion, national origin), ADEA (age), or Section 504 (disability), shall be submitted in accordance with DHA.

-- Complaints alleging certain forms of harassment shall be processed in accordance with DHA.
+- Complaints alleging certain forms of harassment, including harassment by a supervisor and violation of Title VII, shall be submitted in accordance with DHA.

 Notice to Employees